 Mark L. Winston is the recipient of the 2015 Governor General’s Literary Award for Nonfiction for his book Bee Time: Lessons From the Hive.
-One of the world’s leading experts on bees and pollination, Dr. Winston has had an illustrious career researching, teaching and writing on bees and agriculture, environmental issues and science policy.
-He directed Simon Fraser University’s Centre for Dialogue for 12 years, where he achieved international recognition as a distinguished Canadian educator concentrating in creating leadership development opportunities for students that contribute to social change in communities.
+One of the world’s leading experts on bees and pollination, Dr. Winston is also an internationally recognized researcher, teacher and writer.
+He directed Simon Fraser University’s Centre for Dialogue for 12 years, where he founded the Centre’s Semester in Dialogue, a program that creates student leadership development opportunities that contribute to social change in communities.

-As a consultant and thought leader, he partners with universities, corporations, non-profits, governments and communities to advance communication skills, engage public audiences with controversial issues through dialogue, and implement experiential learning and community engagement in educational institutions.
-As an award-winning writer and editor, Dr. Winston works with students as well as scientists, other professionals and writers to develop proposals and manuscripts for non-fiction writing, from newspaper opinion pieces to books.
+As a consultant and thought leader, Dr. Winston partners with universities, corporations, NGOs, governments and communities to advance communication skills, engage public audiences with controversial issues through dialogue, and implement experiential learning and community engagement in educational institutions.
+As an award-winning writer and editor, he works with students, scientists, other professionals and writers to develop compelling non-fiction, from proposals and newspaper opinion pieces to manuscripts and books.

 He currently is a Professor and Senior Fellow in Simon Fraser University’s Centre for Dialogue, and a Professor of Biological Sciences.

 A busy month of talks, readings and events coming up.
 Hope to meet some blog followers there:

 18 September 2016, 12:30, Great Expectations Tent, Word on the Street, Saskatoon, “Growing Cities: Innovative Ways that Nature and People Grow Cities,” with Frankie Ferragine

 22 September 2016, 6:30, Banyen Books, Vancouver, 3608 W. 4th Ave.,”Bee Time” talk/reading